*Sleepyti.me is paid a commission for products purchased through our links. See our Disclosure for more information.

 Thinner mattresses often cost less, provide proper ventilation, are easier to transport, and can promote spinal alignment by preventing excess sag.
 Thick ones, on the other hand, can be more durable, offer greater body support, reduce motion sensitivity, and enable improved comfort.

-For children, the elderly, or those with reduced mobility, a low-profile mattress can help them to climb in and out of bed.
+For children, the elderly (see wonderful options for seniors), or those with reduced mobility, a low-profile mattress can help them to climb in and out of bed.

 When deciding on your preferred model, you can opt for super skinny, extra thick, or anywhere in between.
 Your bed frame, weight, and budget must also be factored into the decision.